kununu/projections/README.md

 2. The package also offers an extension of `ProjectionItem` designed to store generic data (the data itself will be any PHP iterable, like an array).

-	The interface is `ProjectionItemWithData` and must implement the following methods:
+	The interface is `ProjectionItemIterable` and must implement the following methods:

     ```
-    interface ProjectionItemWithData extends ProjectionItem
+    interface ProjectionItemIterable extends ProjectionItem
     {
         public function storeData(iterable $data): ProjectionItemArrayData;

         public function data(): iterable;
     }
     ```
-	An abstract base class called `AbstractProjectionItemWithData` is provided with those methods already implemented and with the data stored as an array, so just expand your item classes from that class and you're good to go.
+	An abstract base class called `AbstractProjectionItemIterable` is provided with those methods already implemented and with the data stored as an array, so just expand your item classes from that class and you're good to go.

-    Just bear in mind that that class is still expecting an implementation of `ProjectionItem` so it is still responsability of your subclass to implement this!
+    Just bear in mind that that class is still expecting an implementation of `ProjectionItem` so it is still responsibility of your subclass to implement this!

 3. The **projection item** is projected through a repository which implements `ProjectionRepository` interface.